Eric Niquette

 Controller support

 If you plan on gaming with a controller, you'll need to install ViGEmBus on your host machine.
 The driver emulates a gaming peripheral and is compatible with Sunshine.
 It does not require any configuration or customization - install it and you're done.
-ViGEmBus is now bunbled in with Sunshine and simply needs to be enabled during the installation.
+ViGEmBus is now bundled in with Sunshine and simply needs to be enabled during the installation.

-Configuring Moonlight
+Installing Moonlight

 Moonlight is available on phones, TV boxes, consoles, Linux, Windows, and various other systems.
 I won't go into the specifics for its installation but its all very straightforward.
 For the sake of this article, I'm assuming your client is a Windows machine but the configuration is pretty much the same for all platforms.